mrichar1/esp32-gps/README.md

 ```
 ENABLE_GPS_RESET = True
-GPS_RESET_PIN = 8        # the ESP32 GPIO pin connected to the GPS reset pin
+GPS_RESET_PIN = 10                 # The ESP32 GPIO pin connected to the GPS reset pin
 GPS_RESET_HIGH = True              # If `True`, the pin will be pulled high to reset.
 If false, it will be pulled low.
+GPS_SETUP_COMMANDS_RESET = False   # Reset GPS after writing setup commands.
 ```

 Reset will occur when the device is reset using the remote shell `RESET` command.